 Product Benefit to End User:

 Aspen monitoring in Yellowstone National Park could be improved to cover a greater land area and be more time-efficient.
-The team obtained and analyzed satellite and aerial imagery in order to quantify aspen stand regeneration.
+Analyzing historical data on aspen extent alongside satellite imagery derived from NASA Earth observations allows for a more comprehensive understanding of aspen regeneration in Yellowstone National Park.
+Having access to high-resolution maps highlighting change in aspen extent may allow partners to concentrate restoration efforts on key areas and increase understanding of how wolf reintroduction has impacted the landscape over time.
 The partners will use the results of this project to further understand how anthropogenic and ecological factors, including wolf reintroduction, have impacted aspen stand dynamics.
 Specifically, the partners aim to assess the connection between changes in aspen overstory and elk population dynamics in relation to wolf predation.
 Carnivore reintroduction is a controversial topic, and this project provides more context on the role of wolves in the Yellowstone ecosystem to inform resource management decision-making and improve public understanding.

 References